tmori/generative-agents/README.md

 ## Managed Data

 ### Plan
+Plan includes the following information in the order of investigation:

+- Document ID to be investigated
+- Purpose of investigation for the target document ID
+- Perspectives of investigation for the target document ID
+- The set of investigation result IDs (MemoryStream IDs)
+- Status of investigation(None, Doing, Done)

 ### MemoryStream
 MemoryStream manages all memories related to the questions and answers during mission execution.